-Service quality is based not only on the tangible aspects but also on the intangible aspects, such as employee behavior, service efficiency, and attention to customers (Parasuraman et al., 1988).
-Therefore, employees and customers' interaction are considered an important determinant of the actual service quality performed (Bitner, 1990; Gwinner et al., 1998).
+Service quality is based not only on the tangible aspects, but also on the intangible aspects, such as employee's behavior, service efficiency, and attention to customers (Parasuraman et al., 1988).
+Therefore, the interaction of employees and customers is considered an important determinant of the actual service quality performed (Bitner, 1990; Gwinner et al., 1998).
 For a service organization, its employees are a significant resource because of their extensive interaction with customers (Myrden, 2013).
 The Service-Profit-Chain concept suggested that employees who are engaged are more likely to produce higher quality service.
-Because the organization cares for its employee well, its employees will likely care for its customers better (Schneider & Bowen, 1985).
+Because the organization care for its employee well, its employees will likely to care for its customers better (Schneider & Bowen, 1985).
 Based on this discussion, a hypothesis on employee engagement and service quality was drawn as follows: